 - Mix the egg white and cornflour paste and coat the chicken thoroughly with it.

-- Heat the oil in a wok on medium heat and fry the drumsticks up in two batches, 4-5 minutes each side.
-Don’t overcrowd them, you want them frying, not stewing.
+- Heat the oil in a wok on medium heat and fry the drumsticks up in two batches, about 5 minutes each batch, turning the chicken.
+Don't overcrowd them, you want them frying, not stewing.
 Set aside.
-Don’t worry too much if the chicken doesn’t look quite done, we’ll be cooking it further, this is only the browning and crisping stage.
+Don't worry too much if the chicken doesn't look quite done, we'll be cooking it further, this is only the browning and crisping stage.

 - Leave about 1 Tbsp of cooking oil in the wok and sauté the garlic, ginger and chillies on same heat level for a minute.